+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

 Learning Objective: 02-04 Describe the legislative process as it pertains to taxation.

+Level of Difficulty: 2 Medium

+Topic: Tax Law Sources

-74. Jeremy has a new client.
+- 74. Jeremy has a new client.
 He has identified a research question that relates to a transaction that the client completed several months ago.
 This type of research question will primarily involve:

+- A. open facts.

+- B. new facts.

+- C. old facts.

+- D. closed facts.

+- E. None of these.

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with

+- 75. In a planning context,

-A. open facts.
+- A. closed facts are preferred to open facts.

-B. new facts.
+- B. new facts are preferred to old facts.

-C. old facts.
+- C. old facts are preferred to new facts.

-D. closed facts.
+- D. open facts are preferred to closed facts.

-E. None of these.
+- E. None of these.

 AACSB: Reflective Thinking

-AICPA FN: Research

-Blooms: Analyze

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.

-Level of Difficulty: 1 Easy

-75. In a planning context,

-A. closed facts are preferred to open facts.

-B. new facts are preferred to old facts.

-C. old facts are preferred to new facts.

-D. open facts are preferred to closed facts.

-E. None of these.

-AACSB: Reflective Thinking

-AICPA FN: Research
+AICPA: FN Research

+Accessibility: Keyboard Navigation

 Blooms: Remember

 Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with

 ambiguous statutes.

+Level of Difficulty: 2 Medium

+Topic: Tax Research

-76. Which of the following types of tax services are arranged by code section?
+- 76. Which of the following types of tax services are arranged by code section?

-A. legal tax service.
+- A. legal tax service.

-B. annotated tax service.
+- B. annotated tax service.

-C. professional tax service.
+- C. professional tax service.

-D. topical tax service.
+- D. topical tax service.

-E. None of these.
+- E. None of these.

-AACSB: Reflective Thinking

-AICPA FN: Research
+Accessibility: Keyboard Navigation

 Blooms: Remember

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with

+ambiguous statutes.

 Level of Difficulty: 1 Easy

+Topic: Tax Research

-77. Which of the following is not a common tool used in conducting tax research?
+- 77. Which of the following is not a common tool used in conducting tax research?

-A. citator.
+- A. citator.

-B. annotated tax service.
+- B. annotated tax service.

-C. topical tax service.
+- C. topical tax service.

-D. keyword search.
+- D. keyword search.

+- E. None of these.

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with

+- 78. Which of the following is not a source of a tax practitioner's professional responsibilities?

+- A. AICPA Code of Professional Conduct.

+- B. Statements on Standards for Tax Services.

+- C. Circular 230.

+- D. State Board of Accountancy statutes.

-E. None of these.
+- E. None of these.

-AACSB: Reflective Thinking
+AACSB: Reflective Thinking AICPA: FN Decision Making Accessibility: Keyboard Navigation

-AICPA FN: Research

 Blooms: Remember

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

 Level of Difficulty: 2 Medium

+Topic: Tax Professional Responsibilities

-78. Which of the following is not a source of a tax practitioner's professional responsibilities?
-A. AICPA Code of Professional Conduct.
-B. Statements on Standards for Tax Services.
-C. Circular 230.
-D. State Board of Accountancy statutes.
-E. None of these.
-AACSB: Reflective Thinking AICPA FN: Decision Making Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 2 Medium 79.
-According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: A. if the position is frivolous and disclosed on the tax return.
-B. if the position complies with the standards imposed by the applicable tax authority.
-C. only if the position meets the "more likely than not" standard.
-D. only if the position meets the "clear and convincing evidence" standard.
-E. None of these.
-AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Haro
+- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

+- 80. Circular 230 was issued by:

+- A. AICPA.

+- B. State Boards of Accountancy.

+- C. American Bar Association.

+- D. IRS.

-80. Circular 230 was issued by: A. AICPA.
-B. State Boards of Accountancy.
-C. American Bar Association.
-D. IRS.
-E. None of these.
-AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remembe Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice Level of Difficulty: 3 Harc 81.
-Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: A. is potentially subject to criminal penalties.
-B. is potentially subject to civil penalties.
-C. is potentially subject to fines and a prison sentence.
-D. will have an unlimited statute of limitations for the fraudulent tax return.
-E. None of these.
+- E. None of these.

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

+- 81. Which of the following is a false statement?
+A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of these.

-AACSB: Reflective Thinking AICPA: Critical Thinking AICPA: Risk analysis Blooms: Analyze
+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Risk analysis

+Accessibility: Keyboard Navigation

+Blooms: Analysis